-Emphasis in this program is on engineering new bioelectric materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
-These parts and modules act as biotransducers to convert electric energy to biological action.
+This program focuses on engineering new bioelectromagnetic materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
+These parts and modules act as biotransducers to convert electromagnetic energy to biological action.
 Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

-Examples of bioelectric parts and modules include but are not limited to:
+Examples of bioelectromagnetic parts and modules include but are not limited to: